prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 On a high-level, the biggest differences between Prisma 1 and the Prisma Framework are the following:

 - The Prisma Framework doesn't require hosting a database proxy server (i.e. the [Prisma server](https://www.prisma.io/docs/prisma-server/)).
-- The Prisma Framework makes the features of Prisma 1 available as standalone components:
+- The Prisma Framework makes the features of Prisma 1 more modular:
-  - _Data modeling and migrations_ from Prisma 1 are now done with [Lift]()
+  - _Data modeling and migrations_ from Prisma 1 are now done via a dedicated `prisma2 migrate` subcommand
-  - _Database access using the Prisma client_ from Prisma 1 is done using [Prisma Client JS]()
+  - _Database access using the Prisma client_ from Prisma 1 is done using Prisma Client JS
-- The Prisma 1 datamodel and the `prisma.yml` have been merged into the [Prisma schema]() that's used in the Prisma Framework
+- The Prisma 1 datamodel and the `prisma.yml` have been merged into the [Prisma schema](../prisma-schema-file.md) that's used in the Prisma Framework
 - The Prisma Framework uses a its own modeling language instead of being based on GraphQL SDL

 Based on these differences, the high-level steps to upgrade a project from using Prisma 1 are as follows: